Suffice it to say that as a culture we face a ‘body crisis’ (p. 3).

 There does seem to be a bit of confusion here.
 My body will be transformed in the resurrection, and in that sense it will not be ‘the same’ as it is now.
 But that doesn’t mean it won’t be ‘the same body’ (p.
 49).
 My body has changed over the years, but it is still ‘the same body’.
 Gooder seems to have in mind us being given a replacement body – a view that is not helped (in my opinion) by the language of continuity and discontinuity (e.g., pp. 52-53), which leads to there being no problem at all with cremation (p.
 49), and which, if you think about it, makes the empty tomb somewhat unnecessary.
 (For the record, I think that burial is a very appropriate sign of hope in the resurrection of the body, but I don’t think God will have a problem raising someone to new life if their body has been cremated.)
 Having said that, I don’t think this is a major issue in terms of the argument of the book as a whole.

-Chapter 4 continues on the theme of the resurrection body, and explored what it means to speak of the resurrection body being a ‘spiritual’ body.
+Chapter 4 continues on the theme of the resurrection body, and explores what it means to speak of the resurrection body being a ‘spiritual’ body.
 It most certainly does not mean the resurrection body will not be physical, as ‘spiritual’ is contrasted not with ‘physical’ (as in the NRSV), but with psuchikos (characterised by psuchē).
 The contrast, then, is between two different qualities of bodily life.

 Paul’s meaning here is so subtle that no one word can capture it.
 My best try is ‘It is sown a body that lives and raised a body fully and vibrantly alive’ (p.
 63).